The purified water system you can take on the road

 It all boils down to the cost, right?
 We have come across some of these travel purified water system bottles that are over £100.
 In my eyes that would still be worth the cost but if you can get a nicer design for less money then why not save a little and put the rest toward your travels.
 The 75cl bottle comes in under £25 and the 50cl bottle is under £13.
 On top of this anything over £10 is free delivery on their website…Absolutely worth it for your health.

 Do you use a travel purified water system or do you rely on bottled water?
+For other ideas on how you can be a more responsible tourist read these 7 harmful tourist attractions you need to avoid.

 *We were given these bottles by Water To Go in exchange for an open and honest opinion.
 All opinions are our own